 We first look at the myopic heuristics (\ie, DBH and FGH).
-On the one hand, DBH has the worst performance in terms of opportunity gap, even worse than RND (\ie, our sanity check).
-On the other hand, FGH performs considerably better than the sanity check, with an average opportunity gap of $6.07\%$.
+On the one hand, the DBH has the worst performance in terms of opportunity gap, even worse than RND (\ie, our sanity check).
+On the other hand, the FGH performs considerably better than the sanity check, with an average opportunity gap of $6.07\%$.
 Nevertheless, ignoring cumulative customer demand within the optimization framework leads to a considerable lost opportunity.
-We now turn to BGH, inspired by our theoretical results.
-We highlight that BGH is not myopic because it explicitly considers cumulative customer demand when computing a location policy.
-BGH performs surprisingly much better than expected, even for instances with different rewards, having an average opportunity gap of $1.74\%$.
-From a theoretical point of view, this result indicates that tighter approximation guarantees may be achievable for the 1-\ourproblem{} with identical rewards -- this is reasonable, since the proof of Theorem~\ref{thm:approximation} is very generous when upper bounding the optimal objective value.
-From a practical point of view, this result underlines the relevance of BGH to obtain high-quality solutions for large-scale instances, where exact methods may not be applicable.
-Although BGH performs considerably well for the benchmark, the development of exact methods remains important because the \ourproblem{} cannot be approximated within a constant factor, as stated by Theorem~\ref{thm:nphard-single}.
-In other words, this theoretical result indicates that there can be instances where BGH performs arbitrarily bad.
+We now turn to the BGH, inspired by our theoretical results.
+We highlight that the BGH is not completely myopic because it does not neglect future effects of current location decisions when computing a location policy.
+The BGH performs surprisingly much better than expected, even for instances with different rewards, having an average opportunity gap of $1.74\%$.
+From a theoretical point of view, this result indicates that tighter approximation guarantees may be achievable for the 1-\ourproblem{} with identical rewards -- this is reasonable, since the proof of Theorem~\ref{thm:approximation} does not provide a tight upper bound to the optimal objective value.
+From a practical point of view, this result underlines the relevance of the BGH to obtain high-quality solutions for large-scale instances, where exact methods may not be applicable.
+Although the BGH performs considerably well for the benchmark, the development of exact methods remains important because the \ourproblem{} cannot be approximated within a constant factor, as stated by Theorem~\ref{thm:nphard-single}.
+In other words, there can be instances where the BGH performs arbitrarily bad.
 Although these instances are not part of our benchmark, they may appear in practice when solving the \ourproblem{}.

-\paragraph{Structure of Optimal Solutions.}
+\subsubsection{Structure of Optimal Solutions.}